-Participants
+Participants.
 Twenty-four University of Iowa undergraduates participated in a single study session for course credit.
 All participants had normal or corrected-to-normal vision.
-Stimuli and Procedure

-The methods of Experiment 3 were identical to Experiment 2 except that: (1) only medium T-D similarity distactors were used, (2) the number of trials per D-D similarity condition was doubled to 192 trials so as to keep constant the total number of trials per task, and (3) the luminance contrast of all stimuli except the flanker was lowered to better characterize the influence of search intercept upon perceptual load.
-Targets and distractors were changed from black (RGB value = [0 0 0]) to light gray [100 100 100] and were presented on a white [255 255 255] background with black flankers.
+Stimuli and procedure.
+The stimuli and procedure of Experiment 3 were identical to those of Experiment 2 except that (a) only medium T-D similarity distractors were used, (b) the number of trials per D-D similarity condition was doubled to 192 trials to keep constant the total number of trials per task, and (c) the luminance contrast of all stimuli except the flanker was lowered to better characterize the influence of search intercept on perceptual load.
+Targets and distractors were changed from black (RGB value = $[0 \ 0 \ 0]$) to light gray [100 100 100] and were presented on a white [255 255 255] background with black flankers.